eclipse-4diac/4diac-documentation/README.md

-# 4diac-documentation
+# Eclipse 4diac Documentation

-This repository contains the help files for the 4diac-ide as well as the 4diac-website as Asciidoc files.
+This repository contains the help files for the [Eclipse 4diac Project](https://eclipse.dev/4diac) as [Asciidoc](https://asciidoc.org/) files.

 ## How to Contribute